Summer break ends for Sarasota County Commission

 However, since the conclusion of those workshops, other issues have arisen that demand commissioners’ attention.

-Chief among those is addressing what will be a state-imposed requirement to convert the Bee Ridge Water Reclamation facility into an advanced water treatment facility at an estimated cost ranging from $65-$100 million.
+Chief among those is addressing what will be a state-imposed requirement to convert the Bee Ridge Water Reclamation facility into an advanced water treatment facility at an estimated cost ranging from $65 million to $100 million.

 In June, commissioners approved upgrading the facility which is one of the requirements of the county in a consent order from the Florida Department of Environmental Protection following a series of massive spills in 2018.